 Over the last few months, an unprecedented number of Asian Americans have won positions in local government across the country.
-At the same time, statewide draft maps have proposed the division of Asian-majority communities, threatening Asians running for elected positions in future elections.

 Three Asian Americans were elected the first mayor of Asian descent in their cities in November.
 Bruce Harrell, a 63-year-old former attorney, became the second Black and first Asian mayor in Seattle’s history.
 Aftab Pureval, a 39-year-old Indian Tibetan lawyer, became the first Asian American mayor of Cincinnati.
 In Boston, City Councilor Michelle Wu, 36, became the first woman and first person of color to be elected mayor.